anoma/namada-docs/packages/docs/pages/introduction/testnets.md

 ## Namada protocol versions

 A testnet might deploy different versions of the Namada protocol.
-To see in-detail what each protocol version includes, refer to the [Github changelog](https://github.com/anoma/namada/tree/main/.changelog), which specifies what changes have been made in between versions.
+To see in-detail what each protocol version includes, refer to the [GitHub changelog](https://github.com/anoma/namada/tree/main/.changelog), which specifies what changes have been made in between versions.

 ## Report a bug